amanv8060/tip-calculator/README.md

           ),
 ```

-And boom hot reload your app and your app screen should like this
+And boom!!
+Hot reload your app and your app screen should like this

 <img src ="https://cdn.jsdelivr.net/gh/amanv8060/tip-calculator/images/final.png" height=400 width=200/>

+# References
+- Read More on ListView [here](https://api.flutter.dev/flutter/widgets/ListView-class.html)
+- Read More on TextFormField [here](https://api.flutter.dev/flutter/material/TextFormField-class.html)
+- Read More on Container [here](https://api.flutter.dev/flutter/widgets/Container-class.html)

+# Where to go from here

 You can download the final code from [here](https://github.com/amanv8060/tip-calculator/archive/refs/heads/main.zip)

-# Where to go from here

 You have made a Basic TipCalculator app .
 You can make it look more colorful and stylish or add more functionalities and make a complete Calculator app  that has this feature too .

-Read More on ListView [here](https://api.flutter.dev/flutter/widgets/ListView-class.html)